 TRAUMATIC HIP LABRAL TEARS

 Injury to the labrum is frequently observed if trauma to the hip is experienced, such as during a motor-vehicle accident, falls and sudden impact to the hip during contact sports.
 These types of labral tears can occur with other injuries, like hip joint dislocation.1 Although a tear sounds like it would always be associated with some form of trauma, in fact most labral tears develop over time secondary to natural bony shape or flexibility and/or repetitive activities.

 It is very common to have a variation of bony anatomy of the hip in healthy populations.
 The natural formation and alignment of the hip joint may increase the likelihood for some people to have a hip labral tear.
-It could be the bone structure of the thigh bone (femur) or the socket (acetabulum) that creates natural restriction in hip flexibility, called femoracetabular impingement or FAI.
-This kind of restriction may result in compression and shearing of the hip labrum.
-The labrum is more prone to injury during extremes of movement, particularly bringing the knee to the chest and with full rotation of the hip.
-In some people with this bony anatomy, pain related to a hip labral tear may develop – this condition is then called Femoroacetabular Impingement Syndrome (FAIS).5
+It could be the bone structure of the thigh bone (femur) or the socket (acetabulum) that creates natural restriction in hip flexibility.
+This kind of restriction results in compression and shearing of the hip labrum.
+This means their labrum is more prone to injury during extremes of movement, particularly bringing the knee to the chest and full rotation of the hip.
+In some people, pain related to a hip labral tear may develop – this condition is then called Femoroacetabular Impingement Syndrome (FAIS).5

 People who are naturally very flexible in their early years, may be at higher risk of sustaining hip labral tears.
 Instead of reduced hip motion like in people with hip FAI, these patients usually have greater than normal hip flexibility due to more relaxed capsule and ligaments around the hip.
 In this situation, the labrum may again need to absorb larger forces, increasing risk of injury.